Editor’s note: This post has been updated and is

 Erik has summitted the highest peak on each continent, and continues to push his limits.
 I’ve been following the Paralympic Games ever since I was introduced to them.

 I wish the documentary Rising Phoenix had been available earlier in my life, as this shares a piece of what the athletes are like and what the games mean to the world.
 The Paralympic Games are about humanity, not specific to disability, and the games feature some of the best athletes in the world, not just among athletes with disabilities.
 If you haven’t watched the Paralympic Games, then you are missing out.
-I think you will understand, if you watch Rising Phoenix on Netflix, which launched today.
+I think you will understand, if you watch Rising Phoenix on Netflix, which launched back in August.
 You will hear the stories of just a few athletes, and this is just the tip of the excitement of these sports.

 For all of those parents and families out there, get your children who are blind involved in sports and recreation, as it changes lives.
 We won’t all be competing internationally, but it is important to have role models and mentors who inspire us to push for more.
 Please take the time to watch the documentary, and let me know your thoughts.